First Love (2022 film): Plot

 Jim and Ann's relationship progresses...he has her over for dinner with his parents.
 While they are out in the afternoon with friends and colleagues on their 21st anniversary, the young couple is intimate.
 Afterwards Jim declares his love.

 Over dinner with her mom, Ann's mom suggests the connection with Jim ought to be fleeting, as she should be a free agent in college.
 This influences her next interaction with him.
 Ann tells him she's going to college in NYC, while Jim's staying in California.
 He suggests they play things by ear, but she suggests they 'keep it light'.

 Jim and Ann stop spending time together, and she becomes distant.
 Time passes, they graduate and his grandmother passes.
 Before Jim heads to UCLA, he is told his parents are downsizing as Greg still is unemployed and they cannot get another bank extension.
 When he asks his dad for advice on Ann, he says if it is meant to be it will be.

 Two years later, Jim visits his parents' apartment.
 Greg does odd jobs here and there to help with their expenses.
 Kay confides in Jim that they are both feeling low and cries on his shoulder.

 Ann sends Jim a voicemail, expressing interest in meeting up.
 When they do, they both confirm the other is free, learn that neither has another meaningful relationship so are together intimately again.
 Afterwards, Ann confesses she loves Jim, has always loved him and asks what next.

 After Jim has a minor health care scare, he gets Ann an engagement ring.
 When Kay finds it, she tries to dissuade him, unsuccessfully.
 Jim approaches Ann's mom, telling of his intention to propose at her graduation.
-Although she's skeptical, she sees he is ernest.
+Although she's skeptical, she sees he is serious.
 Meanwhile, Greg successfully interviews for a Phoenix company, just he is contemplating moving them abroad.

 The film ends with Jim and Ann's simple wedding and reception, with Greg urging them to hold on to their most important moments.